So you want to start an Amazon FBA business but don’t have a lot of money saved up? That’s okay!

 Table of Contents

-The short answer is no, you don’t need to spend money to sell on Amazon.
+The short answer is yes, but in some instances, you don’t even need to spend money to sell on Amazon.

 In fact, you can start selling on Amazon without spending a single dime.

 All you need is a product to sell and an Amazon account.